 - Student loan application information (GLBA)

-- Disclosure could cause significant harm to individuals and the university, including exposure to criminal and civil liability.
+- Disclosure could cause significant harm to individuals and/or the university, including exposure to criminal and civil liability.

 - Building plans and associated information